The Top 3 Lessons for K12 IT Directors - ISTE Conference Recap

 Ed Tech Department especially helpful right now because supporting teachers through pandemic schooling

-On a related note, schools may find it helpful to share PUSD's Chromebook Responsibility video with their students!
+Schools may find it helpful to share PUSD's Chromebook Responsibility video with their students!
 An example of blending pop culture and learning at its best.

-By Bill Selak (Director of Technology) and Emily Hendricks (Associate Director of Technology) at Hillbrook School
+By Bill Selak (Director of Technology) and Emily Hendricks (Associate Director of Technology)

-Hillbrook IT stresses that IT should focus "on the people that we support instead of purely the devices that they’re using for education.”
+The Hillbrook IT team stresses that IT should focus "on the people that we support instead of purely the devices that they’re using for education.”
 Bill brings up the topic of agency for teachers and students to "own their learning."
-In order for IT to support these goals for a small school like Hillbrook, Bill and Emily use three methods:

-1. Consolidate IT tickets to streamline response to IT issues (Hillbrook uses Zendesk)
+Consolidate IT tickets to streamline response to IT issues (Hillbrook uses Zendesk)

-2. Offer an online resource to teach staff and students how to fix simple iPad IT issues.
+Offer an online resource to teach staff and students how to fix simple iPad IT issues.

-3. Offer professional development resources for teachers and substitute teachers to onboard quickly and "own their learning" of how to use education technology in the classroom.
+Offer professional development resources for teachers and substitute teachers to onboard quickly and "own their learning" of how to use education technology in the classroom.

-By Brook Conner (Assistant Superintendent and CIO) and Hilary Apana-McKee (Instructional Technology Director) of the Hawaii State Department of Education
+By Brook Conner (Assistant Superintendent and CIO) and Hilary Apana-McKee (Instructional Technology Director)

 Hawaii has a single school district that covers all its islands and serves 170,000+ students.
 Due to the scale of Hawaii's public schools, they require an enterprise approach to solve the problems of various school environments.
 Schools range from small, economically-disadvantaged, and rural to large, affluent, and urban.